jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 May 29, 2008
 Of Mice and Men by John Steinbeck

+>Maybe everybody in the whole damn world is scared of each other.

 May 18, 2008
 Gossip Girl 5, 6 by Cecily Ziegesar